department-of-veterans-affairs/vagov-content/pages/careers-employment/dependent-benefits.md

 <div class="feature">

-### Can I get educational and vocational counseling services provided by VR&amp;E (also called Chapter 36)?
+### Can I get Educational and Career Counseling services provided by VR&amp;E (also called Chapter 36)?

-You may be eligible for educational and vocational counseling if you meet both of the requirements listed below.
+You may be eligible for Educational and Career Counseling if you meet both of the requirements listed below.

 **Both of these must be true.
 You're:**